Friday, February 20, 2026

 She'll always be beautiful in my eyes.

 As I looked outside my window this morning, I remembered her, her contagious laugh and her peaceful smile.
 I dedicate this to my beloved mother, whom I miss dearly!
 Even though I last saw her face almost 20 years ago, I feel like it has been forever since I last saw her.
 My heart misses her smile, The embrace of her.
 The sound of her voice.
 Her wisdom.
 In addition to her loving touch, I could relate to nothing else but her.
 I now have my mother's strength, my mother's smile, and she is the center of my universe.
 My identity is shaped by her.
 I learned how to be free, beautiful, and happy thanks to you.
 Your absence is felt by me.
-Final Whisper: Her love never ceases to amaze me.
+My final Whisper: Her love never ceases to amaze me.

 Wednesday, April 20, 2016